Gas-induced perturbations on the gravitational wave in-spiral of live post-Newtonian LISA massive black hole binaries: Numerical setup

 The CBD affects the binary evolution by exerting both a gravitational torque ($T_{\rm grav}$) and an accretion torque ($T_{\rm acc}$).
 The first, just due to gravity, is essentially driven by any asymmetry in the gaseous flow while the latter is instead induced by the accretion of gas particles onto either MBHs.
 In particular, the accretion of gas alters not only the mass but also the angular momentum of the binary (see \citealt{Franchini2021} for detailed calculations).

 We can then express the overall gas effect in terms of a single dimension-less simulation-calibrated parameter (similar to the accretion eigenvalue mentioned in \citealt{Duffell2024})

-where $\dot M\equiv0.02~{\rm f}_{\rm Edd}(M/10^6~\MSun){(\MSun/\rm yr)}$ is the accretion rate onto the binary for our assumed $0.1$ radiative efficiency { and Eddington ratio $\fedd$.
-Here} $\Omega\equiv\sqrt{GM/a^3}$ is the binary orbital angular frequency, and $\dot Ma^2\Omega$ is simply the normalization commonly used in the literature \citep[see, e.g.][]{Duffell2024}. $\xi$ depends sensitively on the binary and disk parameters, in particular on the binary mass ratio $q$, disk shape and temperature, and may also depend upon the assumed equation of state.
+Here $\Omega\equiv\sqrt{GM/a^3}$ is the binary orbital angular frequency, and $\dot Ma^2\Omega$ is simply the normalization commonly used in the literature \citep[see, e.g.][]{Duffell2024}. $\xi$ depends sensitively on the binary and disk parameters, in particular on the binary mass ratio $q$, disk shape and temperature, and may also depend upon the assumed equation of state.
 Previous 2D Newtonian simulations, featuring sub-pc fixed binary orbit, predicted $|\xi|\lesssim2$ \citep{Dittmann2022} for $H/R\sim0.03$, although for a higher kinematic viscosity value than the one we simulate in this work.

-{Note that, due to our live binary setup}, we can directly compute the change in SMA and eccentricity from the positions and velocities of the binary components, as well as the accretion rate.
-We can therefore measure $\xi$ and $\fedd$ independently for {both} GW+gas and gas-only simulations.
+Note that, due to our live binary setup, we can directly compute the change in SMA and eccentricity from the positions and velocities of the binary components, as well as the accretion rate.
+We can therefore measure $\xi$ and $\fedd$ independently for both {gas+PN2.5} and {gas+PN2} simulations.

-{ The inclusion of gas in the MBHB system induces perturbations in the evolution of the binary orbital phase.
+The inclusion of gas in the MBHB system induces perturbations in the evolution of the binary orbital phase.
 The difference in the number of binary cycles before the merger when it evolves in a gaseous environment is the result of a combination of environmental effects.
 Indeed the gas causes a different evolution of the binary semi-major axis, eccentricity and precession rate.
 Since we lack analytical prescriptions for each of these terms in the PN approximation, we can only directly measure the gas-induced orbital ($\dorb$) and precession ($\decc$) dephasings by comparing the simulations with and without the gaseous disk.
-We therefore compare the GW+gas and GW only orbital phase to infer the global effect that the gaseous disk has on the number of binary cycles.
-We then compare the gas-only and the NoGW runs to better isolate the effect of gas on the binary precession rate without any perturbations to the binary induced by GW emission.
-Indeed in this setup the binary semi-major axis and eccentricity remain almost constant with time.
+We therefore compare the {gas+PN2.5} and {PN2.5} orbital phases to infer the global effect that the gaseous disk has on the number of binary cycles {of a GW-driven MBHB}.
+We then compare the {gas+PN2} and the {PN2} runs to better isolate the effect of gas on the binary precession rate without any perturbations to the binary induced by GW emission.
+Indeed in {the gas+PN2 and the PN2 setups} the binary semi-major axis and eccentricity remain almost constant with time.